gaoliver/react-admin-panel/README.md

 <br />

 ## Running the project
-Now you just have to type **cd react-admin-panel**, and tap *Return* to get into the project folder, then run:
+Now you just have to type **cd react-admin-panel**, then tap the *Return* button to get into the project folder, then run:

 ### `yarn play`